 With data easily aggregated and normalized, businesses dramatically ramped up their data activities.
 But with the spigots of data open to full blast, analysts and decision-makers were made to contend with overwhelming amounts of information.
 Regardless of the how well the data is organized, there just isn't enough time or eyes available for it all to pass human review.

 And so a new need was put to technology suppliers.
 With good visualization and reporting tools, businesses would be able to transform huge data sets into easy to understand bites.
 That would help data managers review much more information much more quickly and accelerate insights.

 It didn't take long for technology vendors to meet this need — flooding the market with all manners of dashboards and smart reporting solutions.
 Today, these solutions are ubiquitous and provide the backbone for most businesses' routine data activities.

 And while most people still think we're in the midsts of the Visualization & Reporting stage of the analytics evolution, it's hardly the final chapter on data progress.
-In fact, the next chapter is already underway — and it's all about relieving the remaining bottlenecks that slow data insights.
+In fact, the next chapter is already underway — and it's all about relieving any remaining bottlenecks that might slow the process of turning data into insights.